| Maintainer | dneavesdev@pm.me |

 contains :: String -> String -> Bool Source #

-Given a substring, see if it is within a provided String
+Given a substring, see if it is within a provided String.

 padRight :: Int -> Char -> String -> String Source #

-Add a specified number of Char
+Add a specified number of Chars to the right side

 replace :: String -> String -> String -> String Source #

-Given a "replaceable" substring to replace, and a "replacement" substring, replace all instances of the "replaceable" within a String
+Given a "replaceable" substring to replace, and a "replacement" substring, replace all instances of the "replaceable" within a String with the "replacement".

 unBytestring :: ByteString -> String Source #